Forty Hall: History

-The original square house was not altered much in the 17th century other than a small extension to the north-west in 1636.
+The original square house was not altered much in the 17th century other than a small extension to the northwest in 1636.
 In 1640 Rainton was imprisoned for refusing to help Charles I raise a loan.
 He died in 1646 aged 77 and was buried at St Andrew's Church in Enfield.
 The hall then passed to his great-nephew, also Nicholas.
 He was able to extend the estate northwards by buying and demolishing the neighbouring Elsyng Palace in 1656.
 In 1696 the hall passed to John Wolstenholme (probably a descendant of the financier and merchant of the same name and member of the Virginia Company), who carried out major refurbishment possibly following a fire, including construction of an extension to the south-west, and planted the avenue.
 In 1740 the house passed to Eliab Breton, who remodelled the ground floor.
 Later owners included Edmund Armstrong (1787) and James Meyer (1799), whose family built the nearby Jesus Church in 1835.

 In 1894 the hall was bought by Henry Carrington Bowles of the neighbouring Myddelton House for his son Major Henry Ferryman Bowles (1858–1943), MP for Enfield and later 1st Baronet Bowles.
-In 1897 there were further changes including enlargement of the south-west wing.
+In 1897 there were further changes including enlargement of the southwest wing.
 In 1951 the Bowles family sold it to the Municipal Borough of Enfield, the predecessor of the London Borough of Enfield.
 It has since been used as a museum.

 The Hall closed to the public in late 2010 for a major redevelopment project funded by Enfield Council and the Heritage Lottery Fund.
 Alterations included the restoration of the original position of the staircase.
 The Hall reopened on 30 June 2012.

 The house and estate today

-The Hall's permanent exhibition tells the story of the house and its estate throughout the ages and looks at the life and times of Sir Nicholas Rainton and life in the seventeenth century through a range of visual and audio interpretation and displays.
+The Hall's permanent exhibition tells the story of the house and its estate throughout the ages and looks at the life and times of Sir Nicholas Rainton and life in the 17th century through a range of visual and audio interpretation and displays.
 There is also a range of guided tours, led by a Jacobean character.
 The exhibition programme focuses on art, ecology and heritage.